verekia/initializr/README.md

 "Modes" are a way to enable some modules by default.

-For instance, on initializr.com, the "Simple Custom'" builder adds many things that you haven't checked because it assumes that they're vital and useful for you.
-It has a default minimal configuration.
+For instance, on initializr.com, the "Simple Custom'" builder adds many things that you haven't checked because it assumes that they're vital and useful for you: it's its default minimal configuration.
-"Default minimal configuration" doesn't mean it's usable, it actually means what will be included in your archive, no matter what options you activate or not on these builders.
+"Default minimal configuration" doesn't mean it's usable, it actually means "what will be included in your archive, no matter which options you activate or not on these builders".

 There are currently 3 different modes available:
 <ul>
-<li>"custom" which has no modules enabled by default, it's almost an empty archive,</li>
+<li><code>custom</code> which has no modules enabled by default, it's almost an empty archive,</li>
-<li>"h5bp", which stands for HTML5 Boilerplate and activates a set of modules asked by the HTML5 Boilerplate team,</li>
+<li><code>h5bp</code>, which stands for HTML5 Boilerplate and activates a set of modules asked by the HTML5 Boilerplate team,</li>
 <li>Specifying no mode activates Initializr mode, which activates a minimalistic set of modules.</li>

 </ul>